19hours/sg-statutes/Acts/Banking Act.md

 (8) Notwithstanding that subsection (7)(a) or (b) applies to a business, it is not a deposit-taking business if the person carrying on the business —

-(a) does not hold himself out as accepting deposits on a day-to- day basis; and
+(a) does not hold himself out as accepting deposits on a day-to-day basis; and

 (b) does not accept deposits on a day-to-day basis, whether or not involving the issue of debentures or securities.